What is a PPG

 - Ensured the practice takes action on Patients' concerns.

 - Met and talked with patients to gain their views and opinions.

 - Been involved in the QCC inspections of the practice.

 - Played a key role in the introduction of an new access system.

 - Advised and supported the Practice as required.

 We are also a member of the National Association of Patient Participation Groups.

-If you are interested in joining the PPG, or wish to contact the chair (Martin Blows), you can email him on email@example.com (unfortunately you are not able to email directly from this website)
+If you are interested in joining the PPG, or wish to contact the chair (Martin Blows), you can email him on firstname.lastname@example.org (unfortunately you may not be able to email directly from this website)

 Please note that the PPG is not a complaints forum and cannot take up single issues on your behalf.
-The Practice does have a complaints procedure which can be accessed here.
+The Practice does have a complaints procedure which can be accessed here (DOC, 38KB).